ibm-cloud-docs/loadbalancer-service/begin-lb-config.md

 6. Select the allocation of public IPs for the load balancer.

 	This option applies to only the **Public-to-Private** load balancer type.
-If you select the option **Allocate from a public subnet in this account**, you must ensure that you have at least two public IPs available in a public subnet in the same data center.
-Also, ensure that traffic to TCP management port 56501 and your application's own ports are not blocked by firewalls that is deployed on your public VLANs.
+If you select **Allocate from a public subnet in this account**, you must have at least two public IPs available in a public subnet in the same data center.
+Also, ensure that traffic to TCP management port 56501 and your application's own ports are not blocked by firewalls that are deployed on your public VLANs.
 	{: note}

 ## What's next